alganet/alganet/README.md

-Hi, I write code, sometimes.
+Hi, I write code sometimes, but mostly I read it.